preciofishbone/OmniaDocsG2/setup/eventmanagement/index.rst

 Default properties for Event management are being added automatically.

-2. Create a new Publishing App where you want events to be administrated.
+2. Create a new publishing app where you want events to be administrated.
 In this example, we create a publishing app for internal training.

 .. image:: create-publishingapp-for-training.png

-3. Go to the newly created Publishing App and add a new flat Page Collection for events.
+3. Go to the newly created publishing app and add a new flat page collection for events.

 .. image:: add-pagecollection-for-eventsmanagement.png

-4. Set the newly created Page Collection as default in the Publishing App settings.
+4. Set the newly created page collection as default in the publishing app settings.
-5. Set reader and author permissions on the Page Collection.
+5. Set reader and author permissions on the cage Collection.
-6. Go to Omnia Admin in context of the new Publishing App and activate the app instance feature "Default Page types for Event Management".
+6. Go to Omnia admin in context of the new publishing app and activate the app instance feature "Default Page types for Event Management".
-7. Refresh the page and go to the Page Collection settings.
+7. Refresh the page and go to the page Collection settings.
-8. Add a Create Page Dialog title, uncheck the box "Show Url" and check the box "Show Properties".
+8. Add a create page sialog title, uncheck the box "Show Url" and check the box "Show properties".
 9. Add the page type "Event".

 .. image:: pagecollection-settings-eventsmanagement.png